In this privacy statement we explain how we, at Coosto, treat your personal data and how you can exercise your

 Coosto does not transmit data, including personal data, to third parties, except for how is stated here.
 Access to data has been limited as much as possible within the Coosto organisation.
 If our marketing department researches a certain trend, data is always anonymised so it cannot be traced back to individuals.

 We host the Coosto software and data ourselves on secured servers in the Netherlands.
 It is our policy to limit working with third parties and to only use them if their specialisation is strictly necessary to support our business processes.
-These collaborations are limited to large, trusted players within the European Economic Area, to countries for which the European Commission has determined to comply with adequacy decisions or to parties that guarantee privacy through a Privacy Shield.
+These collaborations are limited to large, trusted players within the European Economic Area, to countries for which the European Commission has determined to comply with adequacy decisions or to parties that guarantee privacy through standard contractual clauses.

 Protection of data

-Coosto is regularly tested for compliance with ISO 27001 and takes extensive measures to protect the data, including personal information.
+Coosto is, among others, regularly tested for compliance with ISO 27001 and takes extensive measures to protect the data, including personal information.

 We will specify some: